RexNTien/NERDCO_MSIT/README.md

 # File System

- - The MATLAB MSIT app must be run from the outer "\MSIT\" directory
+ - The MATLAB MSIT app must be run from the outer "\NERDCO_MSIT\" directory
  - The MSIT directory must contain the following subdirectories:
-	- "\MSIT\@MSIT\" containing the app and its methods
+	- "\NERDCO_MSIT\@MSIT\" containing the app and its methods
-	- "\MSIT\BlockFiles\" containing the configuration files describing the stimuli and timing information
+	- "\NERDCO_MSIT\BlockFiles\" containing the configuration files describing the stimuli and timing information
-	- IF using parPulse to send TTLs from task computer: "\MSIT\ParallelPortFiles\" containing libraries and mex file for parPulse
+	- IF using parPulse to send TTLs from task computer: "\NERDCO_MSIT\ParallelPortFiles\" containing libraries and mex file for parPulse

 # Running the app - minimal version:

 1. Open MATLAB
-2. Navigate to "\MSIT\" as the working directory
+2. Navigate to "\NERDCO_MSIT\" as the working directory
 3. Type ***MSIT*** in the command window, press enter, this brings up the GUI
 4. Select the "Block Configuration Files" to use.
 All selected blocks will be presented in order.
 5. For the minimal version (just running the task): un-check "Enable Cameras", "Enable Microphone", "Enable TTLs"